md4nas/yt-OCR-extension/yt-ocr-backend/DEVDOCS.md

 **Solution**: imporved manifest and background.js
 -  For Edge/Brave:
-   - Go to edge://extensions → enable Developer Mode, and follow same steops as Chrome
+   - Go to edge://extensions → enable Developer Mode, and follow same steps as Chrome
 - Only Brave:
   - Trackers & ads blocking(For Localhost) : Disabled
   - Upgrade connections to HTTPS : Disabled